Meanwhile (Futurama)

 Set in a retro-futuristic 31st century, the series follows the adventures of the employees of Planet Express, an interplanetary delivery company.
-As the conclusion to the series, the episode revolves around the romantic relationship between Fry and Leela.
-The plot involves Professor Farnsworth inventing a device that allows the user to travel backwards in time by ten seconds.
+Originally written as a conclusion to the series, the episode revolves around the romantic relationship between Philip J. Fry and Turanga Leela.
+Its plot revolves around Professor Farnsworth's latest invention – a device that allows the user to travel backwards in time by ten seconds.
 However, it is stolen and abused by Fry, who wants to use it to prolong the sunset during a romantic dinner after his marriage proposal to Leela.

-Due to the recurrently uncertain production status of Futurama, "Meanwhile" is the fourth episode written to serve as an ending to the series.
-It follows "The Devil's Hands Are Idle Playthings", "Into the Wild Green Yonder", and "Overclockwise", all of which were also written by Ken Keeler.
+"Meanwhile" was the fourth episode written to serve as a series finale to Futurama.
+It follows "The Devil's Hands Are Idle Playthings", Futurama: Into the Wild Green Yonder and "Overclockwise", all of which were also written by Ken Keeler.
 "Meanwhile" was watched by 2.21 million people in its original broadcast, making it the 5th most watched episode ever to originally air on Comedy Central, and it received acclaim from television critics.

-Despite it being the series finale, the series was announced in 2022 that it will return on Hulu for new episodes in 2023.
+After the airing of this episode, the characters only subsequently appeared on The Simpsons crossover "Simpsorama" on November 9, 2014, until the show returned on Hulu for new episodes in 2023, with "The Impossible Stream", with the premiere of its next season picking up directly after the episode's events.

 Plot

 After Leela is ejected into space and nearly killed due to a ride malfunction during a package delivery run to Luna Park, Fry becomes worried that he may lose her again and decides to propose to her.
-Back at the Planet Express building, the Professor announces two new inventions: a time button that causes the entire universe to jump backward 10 seconds in time, and a shelter that shields people from the button's effects.
-Fry takes the button and uses it to repeatedly steal candidate diamonds for an engagement ring with Bender's help.
-After presenting the ring to Leela, he invites her to meet him atop the Vampire State Building at 6:30 pm if she agrees to marry him.
-If she does not arrive, he will infer rejection.
+Back at the Planet Express building, the Professor announces a pair of his latest inventions – a "time button" that allows the user to go backwards in time by ten seconds, in addition to similarly affecting everything currently happening around them throughout the entire universe, and a shelter that shields people from the device's effects.
+Fry steals and abuses the button to repeatedly steal candidate diamonds for an engagement ring with Bender's help.
+After presenting the ring to Leela, he invites her to meet him atop the Vampire State Building at 6:30 that evening if she agrees to marry him, if not, he will infer rejection.
 He repeatedly uses the button to prolong the sunset, but she has not arrived by the time his watch reads 7:02.
-Heartbroken, he jumps off the roof in a suicide attempt, but sees her approaching and notes that the building's clock reads 6:25; his watch has continued to run normally throughout all his uses of the button.
-He tries to undo the jump, but is unable to return to the rooftop because the device takes 10 seconds to recharge between uses and he has been falling for longer than that time.
-As a result, he continually loops falling toward the ground from several feet below the roof, never able to reach safety.
+Heartbroken, he jumps off the roof in a suicide attempt, but sees her approaching and notes that the building's clock reads 6:25; his watch had continued to run normally throughout all his usages of the button.
+He tries to undo the jump, but is unable to return to the rooftop since the device takes ten seconds to recharge between uses and he has been falling for longer than that time.
+As a result, he continually loops falling toward the ground from several feet below the roof, failing to get to safety.